ghc-proposals/ghc-proposals/proposals/0000-template-patterns.rst

 		"mapList" [1]  forall f.    foldr (\x ys -> f : ys) [] = map (\x -> f)

-	Where the the rule matcher would recognise that the ``\x ->`` binders on the left and the right is the same.
+	Where the rule matcher would recognise that the ``\x ->`` binders on the left and the right is the same.
 	From this we could deduce that the variables ``x`` should be allowed to occur in ``f``.
 	We have not chosen this syntax because it is less explicit about which locally bound variables are allowed to occur in which template variables.